terekt/Maxroll-Loot-Filters/README.md

 # How to use our filters
-To use our filters, simply copy the .xml file for the filter you want and paste it in game.
+To use our filters, simply copy the .xml file for the filter you want to use, now create a new lootfilter and select "paste clipboard content".